diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 - 2022-06-15: We started [scoring proposals](https://docs.google.com/spreadsheets/d/1DFHU1kSdTnpydwM5P2RK8NhVBNWgEHvzT72eOhB8F9E) submitted by Working Group members.
 - 2022-07-06: A fourth, [consolidated proposal](https://gitlab.com/gitlab-org/gitlab/-/issues/364524#note_1017640650), has been submitted.
 - 2022-07-12: Started working on the design document following [Architecture Evolution Workflow](https://about.gitlab.com/handbook/engineering/architecture/workflow/).
+- 2022-09-08: The initial version of the blueprint has been merged.

 ## Who